Sure Dividend

 Dividend Aristocrats In Focus: Lowe’s Companies

-Lowe’s Companies (LOW) has a highly impressive track record of long-term dividend growth.
-The company has increased its dividend for over 50 years in a row.
+Lowe’s Companies (LOW) has a highly impressive long-term dividend growth track record.
+The company has increased its dividend for over 60 years in a row.
 This makes Lowe’s a rare dividend stock, even among the Dividend Aristocrats, as the company qualifies for Dividend King status thanks to more than 5 decades of annual dividend increases.

 Disclaimer: Sure Dividend is not affiliated with S&P Global in any way.
 S&P Global owns and maintains The Dividend Aristocrats Index.
 The information in this article and downloadable spreadsheet is based on Sure Dividend’s own review, summary, and analysis of the S&P 500 Dividend Aristocrats ETF (NOBL) and other sources, and is meant to help individual investors better understand this ETF and the index upon which it is based.
 None of the information in this article or spreadsheet is official data from S&P Global.
 Consult S&P Global for official information.